 In this stage, we iteratively interact with a target task (environment) to collect interaction data, and finetune the pretrained model on data from the target task.
-However, we empirically observe that directly finetuning the pretrained model often leads to catastrophical forgetting, and consequently poor performance on the target task.
-To overcome this challenge, we retain offline data from the pretraining stage, and concurrently finetune the model on both data from the target task, as well as data from the pretraining tasks.
-While this procedure addresses catastrophical forgetting, interference between the target task and certain pretraining tasks can be harmful for the sample-efficiency during online RL.
+However, we empirically observe that directly finetuning a pretrained model often leads to poor performance on the target task due to catastrophical forgetting.
+Specifically, the initial sub-optimal data collected from the target task can cause a large perturbation in the original pretrained model parameters, ultimately erasing inductive priors learned during pretraining.
+To overcome this challenge, we propose a concurrent cross-task learning strategy: we retain offline data from the pretraining stage, and concurrently finetune the model on both data from the target task, as well as data from the pretraining tasks.
+While this procedure addresses catastrophical forgetting, interference between the target task and certain pretraining tasks can be harmful for the sample-efficiency in online RL.
 As a solution, gradient contributions from offline tasks are periodically re-weighted in an unsupervised manner based on their similarity to the target task.
+Figure 4 shows the specific concurrent cross-task learning procedure for target task finetuning in our framework.